gilnam74/vex-sneppet/CS-for-artists.md

 # Introduction
-A simplified explanation of Computer Science.
+A simplified explanation of Computer Science for people who have no clue about how a computer works.

 ### Data Structure
-Data Structure is a collection of values.
+Data Structure is a collection of values organized in a certain way.

 ### Algorithm
 The algorithm is a step by step instruction for solving a problem.
 The algorithm manipulates Data Structure.